serenity-is/docs/api/dotnet/Serenity.Net.Services/Serenity.Data/EntitySqlHelper/GetFirst.md

 ## Return Value

-True if any rows returned
+True if any rows were returned.

 ## See Also